In the week 16, your baby is

 In week 16, you may experience increased energy, round ligament pain, nasal congestion, visible veins, and changes in appetite as your body continues to adjust to pregnancy.

-Increased Energy: Usually by week 16, the fatigue from earlier weeks often fades, leaving you feeling more active and productive.
+By week 16, the fatigue from earlier weeks usually fades, leaving you feeling more active and productive.

-Round Ligament Pain: You might experience some sharp or dull pains in your lower abdomen or hips.
-This is due to the stretching of ligaments to support your uterus.
+You might experience sharp or dull pains in your lower abdomen or hips.
+This is due to the stretching of uterine ligaments to support the foetus.

-Nasal Congestion: Hormonal changes and increased blood flow may cause your nasal passages to swell, leading to stuffiness or a runny nose.
+Hormonal changes and increased blood flow may lead to stuffiness or a runny nose.
 Staying hydrated and using a saline spray can provide relief.

-Appetite Changes: By week 16, many women find their appetite returning.
-Cravings or an increased hunger might become more noticeable.
+By week 16, many women find their appetite returning.
+Cravings or hunger pangs might become more noticeable.

 By week 16, your baby’s organs are maturing, physical features are becoming more defined, & they’re growing rapidly.
 Movement is increasing, with subtle kicks and rolls starting.